 - Bennington: Bennington VA Clinic

 - Burlington: Burlington Lakeside VA Clinic

 Vermont VA Statistics

-- Over 44,000 veterans living in the state (nearly 9 percent of the state’s adult population)
+- Over 36,000 veterans living in the state (nearly nine percent of the state’s adult population).

-- Over 7,600 residents receiving VA disability benefits
+- Over 7,100 residents receiving VA disability benefits.

-- Over 20,500 veterans enrolled in the VA health care system (approximately 15,000 have sought treatment at a VA medical center)
+- Over 20,000 veterans enrolled in the VA health care system (approximately 15,000 have sought treatment at a VA medical center).

 Among Vermont’s veteran population, almost half are 65 years or older, and 8.7 percent are military retirees, having served enough years to retire from the service with full benefits.

 Obtaining VA Disability Benefits in Vermont